Leones del Caracas: History

 Through 2024, the Caracas team has won 21 championship titles (3 as Cervecería Caracas and 18 as Leones del Caracas), more than any other team in Venezuelan Professional Baseball League history.

-In the 2015-16 season, they became the club with the highest average home attendance in the league, with an average of 10,845.
-The next season, the average attendance was 6,539.

 Ballpark

 The Estadio Universitario is a multi-use stadium located in Caracas, Venezuela.
 The stadium holds 22,690 people and was built in 1952.

 This stadium forms part of the Central University of Venezuela campus and was designed by architect Carlos Raúl Villanueva.
 It is considered a masterpiece of urban planning and was declared a World Heritage Site by the UNESCO in 2000.
-Caracas played in this stadium until the 2022-2023 season.
-For the 2023-2024 season the club moved to the brand new Monumental Stadium of Caracas Simón Bolívar.
+Caracas played in this stadium until the 2022–23 season.
+For the 2023–24 season the club moved to the brand new Monumental Stadium of Caracas Simón Bolívar.

+Attendances

+In the 2015–16 season, the Leones del Caracas became the club with the highest average home attendance in the league, with an average of 10,845.
+The next season, the average attendance was 6,539.
+In the 2023–24 season, the Leones del Caracas drew an average home league attendance of 13,863.